23maverick23/oaxmlapi/README.md

 Documentation can be found on the [oaxmlapi wiki](https://github.com/23maverick23/oaxmlapi/wiki).

 ## BUGS
-Please use Git issues for logging and tracking the statuses of bugs.
+Please use [issues](https://github.com/23maverick23/oaxmlapi/issues) for logging and tracking bugs or enhancements.

 ## HISTORY
 Current Version: 1.0